-Black History Month allows our community to come together and celebrate the many accomplishments of African American leaders, artists, filmmakers, business owners and more.
-Because Baton Rouge is home to so many influential figures—from history to modern-day—with a consistent impact on our community, there are plenty of reasons to celebrate in the Capital City all month long.
+Celebrating black-owned businesses allows our community to come together and celebrate the many accomplishments of African American leaders, artists, filmmakers, business owners and more.
+Because Baton Rouge is home to so many influential figures—from history to modern-day—with a consistent impact on our community, there are plenty of reasons to celebrate in the Capital City.
 We’ve compiled a list of some of our favorite black-owned Baton Rouge businesses, as well as this list of restaurants, to help you dive in and explore the many offerings available—from music to shopping to a selfie museum!
 Tell us about your favorites in the comments as you #ExploreBatonRouge.

 Black-Owned Attractions & Entertainment in Baton Rouge